Healthdirect Free Australian health advice you can count on.

 • Cholera is an illness caused by the vibrio cholerae bacteria.

-• A person can get cholera from drinking water or eating food that has been contaminated with the bacteria.
+• You can get cholera from drinking water or eating food that’s been contaminated with the bacteria.

 • You are more likely to contract cholera if travelling to countries with poor sanitation, although the risk is very low.